 H.R.
-4698 (Katko) - The Securing Aviation from Foreign Entry Points and Guarding Airports Through Enhanced Security Act of 2016 security screening practices, capabilities, and capacity and security vetting undergone by aviation workers at each last point of departure airport.
+4698 (Katko) - The Securing Aviation from Foreign Entry Points and Guarding Airports Through Enhanced Security Act of 2016

 H.R.
 4698, the SAFE Points and GATES Act, was introduced to address security at international last point of departure airports to the U.S. Specific provisions in the bill include: